shgysk8zer0/shgysk8zer0.github.io/_posts/2017-10-23-jquery-or-vanilla-javascript.md

-Weighing in at just under 3 KB when compressed, it is a modern JavaScript library that offers the majority of features of jQuery, quite a few of its own, and might just offer better performance in some circumstances than regualr JavaScript since it is almost entirely asynchronous.
+Weighing in at just under 3 KB when compressed, it is a modern JavaScript library that offers the majority of features of jQuery, quite a few of its own, and might just offer better performance in some circumstances than regular JavaScript since it is almost entirely asynchronous.

 ```javascript